 A "C" notice is a backup withholding notice from the IRS stating that the non-employee has understated income and is subject to backup withholding.
 When you receive the first "C" notice, you must:

-- Immediately start withholding taxes at the rate of 28% from that non-employee's pay, no later than 30 days after you receive the notice
+- Immediately start withholding taxes at the rate of 24% (effective 2018 and beyond) from that nonemployee's pay, no later than 30 days after you receive the notice

 - Send or give a copy of the "C" notice to the individual.